 For example, there’s steaming, which pretty much works for everyone.
 It’s a process during which your skin’s pores are widened, allowing all the gunk and dirt to be easily cleaned out.
 Usually done via a hot towel or even inside a sauna room, depending on which one your spa provides.

-There are also face scrubs and exfoliators, which not only help to clean out the pores, but they also get rid of dead skin cells.
+There are also face scrubs, exfoliators, and carbon laser treatments, which not only help to clean out the pores, but they also get rid of dead skin cells.
 They’re a great way to refresh the skin and keep it healthy.
 And not to mention; there are so many kinds of scrubs and exfoliators to try, that you’ll have no trouble finding one that works for you.

 These are only a couple examples of the many skin cleansing methods you can choose from.
 Believe me when I say there are metric tons of others for you to pick from.
 It’s just a matter of finding one that not only properly cleanses your skin, but makes you feel good afterwards.